-- 6.1 There may be cases where colleagues are displaced for a specific duration overseas outside of their control (for example due to travel or quarantine restrictions as a result of Covid-19 or due to personal injury).
-If this happens, please contact HR as soon as possible who will then advise on next steps. - 6.2 If a displaced employee is unable to work remotely in line with this policy, or found to be working in a different country without prior approval, they may be required to take paid or unpaid leave until they are able to return to their contracted location.
+- 6.1 There may be cases where colleagues are displaced for a specific duration overseas outside of their control (for example, due to travel restriction or due to personal injury).
+If this happens, please contact the HRBP and the Immigration and Global Mobility Manager as soon as possible who will then advise on next steps. - 6.2 If a displaced employee is unable to work remotely in line with this policy, or found to be working in a different country without prior approval, they may be required to take paid or unpaid leave until they are able to return to their contracted location.
 This will also be the case if an employee's international remote working request is approved for a limited period but they are unable to return at the end of that approved duration.